Bluetooth-Compose/Bluetooth-Compose/README.md

 ```

 We're just getting started but you can email us at super.admin@bluetooth-compose.com if you are at all enthusistic about this!

+### Steering Committee

+First of all, here's a shout-out to Chris Davies at [Velvet Skies](https://velvetskies.com/), who designed the Bluetooth-Compose logo.
+Chris was the UI head at Nokia Entertainment Worldwide, back in Nokia's glory-days, and given his demonstrated value-add to such a prominent global blue-chip, he is naturally this project's first port of call when it comes to UI and UX.

+We are also seeking similarly qualified people to be part of the Bluetooth-Compose Steering Committee, just one keeping an eye on what's going on feeding back the occasional comment is the minimum needed, perhaps occasionally attending a Teams meeting (or something of that ilk).

+Of course, you will be able to fill your boots and do as much as you want, but we will need qualified eyes at a minumum to help us track onwards on our leading edge.

 ### Our Initial Aim